misoman/elasticstack-elb-logs/README.md

 ## Setup Kibana dashboard
 Access to Kibana on port 5601 with `elastic / password`.
 Make index `logstash-*` but choose timestamp `timestamp` without @.
-Got to Management -> Kibana -> Saved Objects and import all 3 .json files from `kibana-dashboard` folder.
+Go to Management -> Kibana -> Saved Objects and import all 3 .json files from `kibana-dashboard` folder.
 Open `Load Balancing Dashboard` in Dashboard.

 ## Delete old Indices
 Delete on machine/container where is elasticsearch service.